guodong/torchft/torchft/ICT/ICT_design_doc.md

 # ICT Design Doct

 ICT is the protocol for Inter-Cluster Machine Learning Transport.
+Its aim is to address the following difficulty in multi-cluster training:

+Long delays, low bandwidth, heterogenous sizes, fault tolerance

 Its core concepts are the following:

 1. A hierarchy of transport layers.
 There is a logical separation in each transport layer that enables each transport layer to use different optimizers, synchronization policies, and hyperparameters
+2. Autoconfiguration of training hyperparameters
-2. A controller that reconfigures the routing within each transport layer to a) Enable fault tolerant routing, and b) minimize communication overhead
+    - A controller that reconfigures the routing within each transport layer to a) Enable fault tolerant routing, and b) minimize communication overhead
+        - All the more important in multi-cluster settings with heterogenous networks, long-delays and low-bandwidth
+    - Autoconfiguration of dataset partitioning and training hyperparameters
+    -

+There are also advanced optimziations that one can configure for ICT:
+3. Maximum asynchronous execution
+    - All communication is done asynchronously to overlap with computation.
+    - Uses new research from multi-cluster training dynamics to take advantage of computation time even when gradients are being synced cross-cluster
+        - E.g. Streaming DiLoCo

 A simple example of the use case is LocalSGD.
 In LocalSGD, every step we will call `manager_local.allreduce(params)` to synchronize the gradients within the local group.
 Then, after every `sync_every` steps, we will call `manager_global.all_reduce(params)` to synchronize the global gradients.

 Below is a diagram of a scenario that ICT operates in:
+- Centralized controller
+- Don't introduce 3rd party dependency unless necessary

 ```txt
                         ┌────────────┐